Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 ### Network Participation and Verification

-Participants in DePIN networks take on specific roles with defined responsibilities and economic incentives.
+These mechanisms are executed by distinct participant roles with aligned incentives.

 #### Service Providers
 Hardware operators deploy and maintain real-world infrastructure: hotspots, storage devices, or sensors.
 They receive base rewards for providing service capacity plus usage rewards tied to actual consumption.